Abhikk-Ghosh/AI_LanguageTranslation/README.md

 # 🌐 LinguaAI - Language Translation Tool

-An AI-powered multilingual language translation web application developed as part of the **CodeAlpha Artificial Intelligence Internship – Task 1**.

-LinguaAI provides a clean and responsive web interface for translating text between multiple languages using a Flask backend and the MyMemory Translation API.
+An AI-powered multilingual language translation web application LinguaAI provides a clean and responsive web interface for translating text between multiple languages using a Flask backend and the MyMemory Translation API.

 ---